 That’s what I realized with my friend Lola, and it also holds true for educational breakouts.
-It’s true that to design a breakout you need to spend some time on it, but it’s an investment that you’ll make up for quickly, believe me!
+It’s true that to design fun breakout room activities you need to spend some time on it, but it’s an investment that you’ll make up for quickly, believe me!
 Plus, you can do it in way less time than you think.
 In this post you’ll learn how to make one, and will also glean interesting helpful knowledge about breakouts.

 - Question and answer

 - Organizing letters to make words or organizing words to make phrases